AsjidAle/DSA/README.md

 ## Contributing

 Contributions are welcome!
 If you have ideas for additional algorithms, optimizations, or improvements to existing implementations, feel free to open an issue or submit a pull request.
 Please follow the established coding style and guidelines when contributing.

+To contribute to the project:

+1. Fork the repository.
+2. Create a new branch.
+3. Make your changes and test them.
+4. Submit a pull request.

+Please ensure your code follows the project's coding style and includes tests for new features or bug fixes.

+## Author

+- Asjid Ali (asjidale@gmail.com)

+Feel free to reach out to me with any questions or issues.